Wild West Tour

 The Cornish are a nation of rugby enthusiasts and Penzance is the home to the Cornish Pirates.
 It also boasts a newly refurbished Art Deco seawater pool.
 We will pass through Newlyn harbour, Cornwall’s busiest fishing port, where daily catches are landed and the Scillonian ferry takes passengers to the Isles of Scilly.

 This magical open-air theatre was lovingly built into the cliffs by Rowena Cade; with the help of her gardener.
 Together they built (by hand) this Greek-influenced playhouse and established its sub-tropical garden.
-Here we can take in the panoramic view of Porthcurno Bay.
+Here we can take in the panoramic view of Porthcurno Bay, which has an interesting history all of its own.

-The most westerly point of the United Kingdom from which, on a clear day, you can see the Isles of Scilly which sit 28 miles offshore.
-We start our taste of the South West Coast Path from Nanjizal beach where a beautiful song cave is nestled, walking past smugglers caves to the iconic Wolf rock lighthouse and Enys Dodnan arch.
-Finishing your day with a Cornish Cream Tea Picnic at Lands End.
+The most westerly point of England, from which on a clear day, you can see the Isles of Scilly which sit 28 miles offshore.
+We start our taste of the South West Coast walking away from the man-made attraction to view Enys Dodnan arch, with views of Wolf Rock lighthouse in the background.
+Continuing our walk over a nearby brow, you are treated to stunning views of an untamed, ancient, granite landscape, before finishing your day with a Cornish cream tea picnic, looking out across the Atlantic Ocean.